United States Geological Survey

 Within this project, SLAMM 5.0 was created and salinity effects have been added to the SLAMM framework.

-Results of this modeling effort may be viewed in an innovative web-GIS format called SLAMM-VIEW.
+Results of this modeling effort may be viewed in SLAMM-VIEW.